AndreySenov/ng-material-crank/README.md

 ## Legal
 This software uses the [Flickr API](https://www.flickr.com/services/api/) but is not endorsed or certified by Flickr.

 The source code is distributed under the [MIT license](https://opensource.org/licenses/MIT).
 Its copy is available in `LICENSE` file.
-The terms of the license don't apply to photos obtained from Flickr.
-Each photo may have its own author and license.
+The terms of the license don't apply to photos/videos obtained from Flickr.
+Each photo/video may have its own author and license.

 ## Setup